First Epistle to the Corinthians: Head covering

-1 Corinthians 11:2–16 contains an admonishment that Christian women cover their hair while praying and that Christian men leave their heads uncovered while praying.
+contains an admonishment that Christian women cover their hair while praying and that Christian men leave their heads uncovered while praying.
 These practices were countercultural; the surrounding pagan Greek women prayed unveiled and Jewish men prayed with their heads covered.

-The King James Version of 1 Corinthians 11:10 reads "For this cause ought the woman to have power on her head because of the angels," where "power" represents the Greek word exousia.
+The King James Version of reads "For this cause ought the woman to have power on her head because of the angels," where "power" represents the Greek word exousia.
 Exousia is the subject of significant debate as to how it should best be translated.
 Other versions translate it as "authority".
-In many early biblical manuscripts (such as certain Vulgate, Coptic, and Armenian manuscripts), it is rendered with the word "veil" (κάλυμμα) rather than the word "authority" (ἐξουσία); the Revised Standard Version reflects this, displaying 1 Corinthians 11:10 as follows: "That is why a woman ought to have a veil on her head, because of the angels."
+In many early biblical manuscripts (such as certain Vulgate, Coptic, and Armenian manuscripts), it is rendered with the word "veil" (κάλυμμα) rather than the word "authority" (ἐξουσία); the Revised Standard Version reflects this, displaying as follows: "That is why a woman ought to have a veil on her head, because of the angels."
 Similarly, a scholarly footnote in the New American Bible notes that presence of the word "authority (exousia) may possibly be due to mistranslation of an Aramaic word for veil".
 This mistranslation may be due to "the fact that in Aramaic the roots of the word power and veil are spelled the same."
 The last-known living connection to the apostles, Irenaeus, penned verse 10 using the word "veil" (κάλυμμα) instead of "authority" (ἐξουσία) in Against Heresies, as did other Church Fathers in their writings, including Hippolytus, Origen, Chrysostom, Jerome, Epiphanius, Augustine, and Bede.